Don’t See What you’re looking for?

 Does CCA offer Before or After-school Care?

 Supervision is provided only for K-4 students who have older siblings enrolled at CCA with a later dismissal time.
 There is no cost for Sibling Supervision.
-Elementary teachers provide Sibling Supervision in their respective classrooms until 3:34pm, Monday through Thursday (no grace period for late pick up).
-Students may only be signed out by parents/guardians; older siblings may not sign out K-4 students.
-There is no Sibling Supervision on Fridays and other half days; pick up time is 12:00pm (no grace period for late pick up).
+Elementary teachers provide Sibling Supervision in their respective classrooms until 3:35pm, Monday through Thursday (no grace period for late pick up).
+There is no Sibling Supervision on Fridays and other half days; pick up time is 12:10pm (no grace period for late pick up).

 Child care is not provided on-site at CCA.
 CCA’s childcare center, Cascade Christian Child Care (CCC), provides child care before and after school, and on many CCA no-school days and CCA vacations.
 CCC is located in a separate building on campus.
 Limited space has been reserved for after-school CCA students, on a first-come, first-served basis.
 Families must register their student in advance with CCC in order to reserve their child’s space and receive child care.
 Only students pre-registered at CCC will be escorted after dismissal to CCC by CCC staff.
 CCC may be reached at (509) 662-3573 or email@example.com.